melroy89/stanford-parser-clientserver/README.md

 Fastest Stanford Parser with RPC interface
 ==========================================
-The software uses the latest Stanford Parser combined with RPC interface for a server/client feature.
+The latest Stanford Parser combined with RPC interface for a server/client feature.
+It's the fastest Stanford Parser currently available.

 Requirements
 ------------